-Analyze in the game code to document their function precisely.
+Analyze the game's code to document their precise function.

 Two unused moves have a unique Range: なにもの？ (Who?) has "None" (00), and Spin Slash has "Foe at side" (09), which seems to be the same as Cut's "Foes within 1-tile range" (02).

-Find a way to access and/or enable these tactics by code cheating or ROM hacking and analyze the game code to document their function.
+Find a way to access and/or enable these tactics by cheat codes or ROM hacking and analyze the game's code to document their function.

 All for one